andreasRu/lucee-admin-language-editor/README.md

 # Lucee Admin Language Editor

 A simple editor that helps adding new languages and translations to Lucee 6.0 Administrator Extension by creating language JSON resource files in the Administrator.
-An online version is available at [](https://lucee-lang-editor.rhein-berg-digital.de/) at the moment.
+An online version is available at [https://lucee-lang-editor.rhein-berg-digital.de/](https://lucee-lang-editor.rhein-berg-digital.de/).

 ## How to run